noamsauerutley/noamsauerutley/README.md

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use they/them pronouns.

-¹ _Many of these post are from my early learn-to-code days, and are now out of date and full of cringe.
+¹ _Many of these posts are from my early learn-to-code days, and are now out of date and full of cringe.
 Going back to refactor them is on my to-do list.
 In the meantime, I'm sorry.
 I don't know why I used `let` so much._
 </p>